palform/palform/packages/blog-docs/blog/2024-09-07-google-forms-gdpr/index.md

 # Complying with GDPR as a Google Forms user is pretty hard

 I'm Pal, the founder of [Palform](https://palform.app).
-It's a free Google Forms alternative that basically eliminates all of the pains and sorrows I'm about to detail in this post.
+It's a free Google Forms alternative that reduces some of the pains and sorrows I'm about to detail in this post.
 And it [doesn't cost anything](https://palform.app/#pricing).

 <!-- truncate -->